mingyyy/Cryptos/README.md

 ## Data ingestion
 Imagine we have a influx of data in real time or near real time, we would have to pass them through as soon as possible.
-Apache Kafka is a popular choice in this space, known for it's fault tolerance, low latency and high throughput.
+Apache Kafka is a popular choice in this space, known for it's fault tolerance, low latency and high throughput, independent from the Hadoop ecosystem.

 #### Kafka Setup
 1. Pegasus up a Spark Cluster and ZooKeeper (1 Master and 3 Nodes)